valentina-b/book-my-wedding-wish/README.md

 ### Business Goals

-This project is mostly focusing on the end-user needs, such as wishlist owners and their wedding guests.
-The main goal was to make sure the web app is suitable and useful for them.
+This project is mostly focusing on the end-user needs, such as wishlist owners and their wedding guests, since the main goal was to make sure the web app is suitable and useful for them.
 However, the business idea for this app could follow the affiliate business model most online weddng registries follow.
-The feature related to business goals can be implemented in the future product releases.
+The features related to business goals can be implemented in the future product releases.

 As a business owner...